toddjm/projects/accendero/README.md

 ### Installation Instructions

-1. Install a fresh version of Anaconda Navigator on a Mac.
-I wrote this and ran it on Monterey 12.6, Macbook with M2 chipset.
+1. Install a fresh version of [Anaconda Navigator](https://www.anaconda.com/).
-2. In a terminal window, go to where you will clone this repo.
-Clone the repo.
+2. In a terminal window on a Mac or an Anaconda Prompt terminal on Windows, go to where you will clone this repo.
+4. Do `git clone git@github.com:toddjm/projects.git`
+5. Change directories so you are in projects/accendero.
-3. In the cloned repo (you want to be in projects/accendero), create a new virtual environment:
+6. In the cloned repo (you want to be in projects/accendero), create a new virtual environment:
-  `conda create --name <env> --file requirements.txt`
+  `conda create --name <env> --file requirements.txt -c conda-forge`
-4. If you wish to install packages using `pip`:
+5. If you wish to install packages using `pip`:
   `pip install -r requirements_pip.txt`